selhorn/doc-test/README.md

 ```
 ssh -i <path to key pair you provided in config.yaml> ubuntu@<ip address of the ubuntu instance>
 ```
-  3. Find and replace all instances of string **AUTOSCALE-DNS** in the simple_jmeter_load.xml script with the WIDEIP OR ELB name associated with your BIG-IP Autoscale group using editor of choice (ex. vim,nano, pico, sed, etc)
+  3. Find and replace all instances of string **AUTOSCALE-DNS** in the simple_jmeter_load.xml script with the WIDEIP OR ELB name associated with your BIG-IP Autoscale group using editor of choice (ex. vim, nano, pico, sed, etc)
   ```
 sed -i.bak 's/AUTOSCALE-DNS/<NEW_DNS_NAME>/g' simple_jmeter_load.xml
 ```